citp/privacy-policy-historical/n/np/npo/npower.com.md

 Your personal information may be stored online and therefore we take steps to ensure that our systems are well protected.

-Please note that this privacy policy only covers [www.npower.com](http://www.npower.com/).
-Other websites belonging to us (such as [www.npowerjobs.com](http://www.npowerjobs.com/) and [www.brightergraduates.com](http://www.brightergraduates.com/)), the England 2018 World Cup bid pages at [www.npower.com/backthebid](http://www.npower.com/backthebid) the England 2018 World Cup bid pages at www.npower.com/backthebid and other websites accessible via links are **not** covered by this policy.
-If you access any of these sites, please check the privacy policy applicable to these sites (if any) before you submit any of your personal information to them.
+Please note that this privacy policy only covers [www.npower.com](http://www.npower.com/ "Click here to visit npower").
+Other websites belonging to us (such as [www.npowerjobs.com](http://www.npowerjobs.com/ "Click here to visit npower jobs.") and [www.brightergraduates.com](http://www.brightergraduates.com/ "Click here to visit brighter graduates.")) and other websites accessible via links are not covered by this policy.
+If you access any of these sites, please check the privacy policy applicable to these sites (if any) before you submit any of your personal information to them

 ### Our group and your products and services